Skip to main content

 python mode is recommended for more efficient online serving. pandas mode is recommended if you would like to optimize for more efficient offline retrieval.

-Calculation Features are recommended for simple transformations that are performant for both online and offline retrieval. :::
+Calculation Features are recommended for simple transformations and are most performant for both online and offline retrieval.

 Examples